contentful/contentful-cli/docs/space/export/README.md

 - This tool currently does **not** support the export of space memberships.
 - Exported webhooks with credentials will be exported as normal webhooks.
 Credentials should be added manually afterwards.
-- If you have custom UI extensions, you need to reinstall them manually in the new space.
+- UI extensions will not be exported